Word Family - Four

 Introduction

-Note: I haven't written in the definitions for words meaning "four", "four-", or "forty" if they're in the respective section.
+Note: I haven't written in the meanings for words for "four", "four-", or "forty" if they're in the respective section.

 Teaser